veterinarium/slate/source/includes/_usecases.md

 * Attach to Smart Flow Sheet hospitalization to receive treatment events as well as the patient`s medical records and pdf reports.

-There are three steps that should be realized to get client’s data entered on the admission form:
+There are three steps that should be followed to get client’s data entered on the form:

 1. The EMR should [consume](#get-notified-about-new-hospitalizations) the `hospitalizations.created` event that is sent from Smart Flow Sheet as soon as a patient is added from the form.
 The `hospitalization` object will be provided with the event.
-When the event is received both the client and patient records might be created in the EMR.
+When the event is received both the client and patient records should be created in the EMR.

 2. In a second step, you should [attach](#attach-to-existing-hospitalization) your internal records to SFS hospitalization.
 This is required to receive all other types of events related to this patient, as well as to be able to use any [hospitalization API](#hospitalizations).

-3. Finally, Smart Flow Sheet will send the `forms.created` [event](#retreive-forms-with-events) that you might consume to get the rest of the data entered by the client during the check-in process.
+3. Finally, Smart Flow Sheet will send the `forms.created` [event](#retreive-forms-with-events) that you should consume to get the rest of the data entered by the client during the check-in process.

 **Editing Forms Notifications**

-When user edits (changes the content of the form or its status to `finalized`) or deletes a form then Smart Flow Sheet fires the `forms.updated` event.
+When the user edits (changes the content of the form or its status to `finalized`) or deletes a form then Smart Flow Sheet fires the `forms.updated` event.
-When user finalizes the form then Smart Flow Sheet generates a pdf report for this form.
+When the user finalizes the form then Smart Flow Sheet generates a pdf report for this form.

 **Parsing Custom Forms and Properties**